ericniebler/range-v3/01_quick_start.md

 ## Adapting Ranges

 Often, a new range type is most easily expressed by adapting an existing range type.
-That's the case for many of the range views provided by the Range v3 library; for example, the `view::filter` and `view::transform` views.
+That's the case for many of the range views provided by the Range v3 library; for example, the `view::remove_if` and `view::transform` views.
 These are rich types with many moving parts, but thanks to a helper class called `range_adaptor`, they aren't hard to write.

 Below in roughly 2 dozen lines of code is the `transform` view, which takes one range and transforms all the elements with a unary function.